Why Samsung Writing Assist Might Not Be Free Forever (and What You Can Do)

 5. Eventually move most valuable features behind a paywall

-Samsung has actually been pretty upfront about the possibility of charging for Galaxy AI features eventually.
-Their website states that Galaxy AI features will be "provided for free until the end of 2025 on supported Samsung Galaxy devices."
-That wording is... interesting.
-They're not promising anything beyond 2025.
+Samsung was actually pretty upfront about the possibility of charging for Galaxy AI features.
+Their original messaging stated that Galaxy AI features would be "provided for free until the end of 2025 on supported Samsung Galaxy devices."
+Well, we're past that deadline now.
+The fact that Writing Assist is still free in early 2026 doesn't mean it'll stay that way - Samsung simply hasn't announced their next move yet.

 The Economics Behind AI Features